dnhansen/livinglab-docs/src/views/functional/functional-structure.md

     id: "rozanski-woods"
     page: 271
 elements:
-  - title: "Web browser"
+  - title: "Front-end"
     content: |
-      This component represents the user's web browser.
-The web browser sends HTTP request to the reverse proxy to request static pages for rendering the web application.
+      This component represents the front-end application running in the user's web browser.
+This is responsible for serving a graphical interface to the user, enabling the user to perform the actions permitted by the back-end.
+It is also responsible for sending requests to the back-end through a REST API.
-  - title: "Web application"
+  - title: "Back-end"
     content: |
-      This component represents the web application running in the user's browser, and is hence nested inside the browser component.
-The web application sends API requests to the reverse proxy.
+      This component represents the back-end application.
+This exposes a REST API, through which consumers can perform permitted actions.
+It is composed of the following parts:

-  - title: "Reverse proxy"
+      - Middleware pipeline: This is responsible for authentication and authorisation, logging, error handling, and routing and endpoint selection.
-    content: "The reverse proxy has two interfaces, one which serves static pages when queried, and one which handles API requests.
-When queried on the latter interface, the request is simply forwarded to the back-end."
+      - Business logic: This part is responsible for handling incoming requests and forming responses.
-  - title: "Back-end"
+      - Database service: This is responsible for communicating with the database management system, including object-relational mapping.
-    content: "TODO"
+  - title: "Database management system"
-  - title: "Database"
+    content: |
-    content: "TODO"
+      This component is responsible for handling database access.
+TODO details
 layout: "layouts/view.njk"
 ---